burlster1980/arupcodev060/content/creating-modules/publication-promo.md

 			<ul>
 				<li><b>Promo title</b> - You can add a title to the module.
 This will appear to the top left of the module</li>
 				<li><b>Promo link</b> - you can choose to add a link to the module.
 This will generally be used to link to a 'set' of publications for example you may link to 'see all research publications'*</li>
 				<li><b>Publications</b>* - you can select up to 4 publications to display.
 Click 'Edit' and from the resulting popup, browse the content tree to find the publications you want to choose.
 Double click each publication you want to add so that it appears in the right hand column.
 Once you've selected your publications, click 'OK' to close the popup.
 Your chosen publications should then be on display.
-Please see the screenshots below for more details on this^</li>
+Please see the screenshots below for more details on this</li>
 			</ul>
-			<p>*Please see the guide to <a href="/getting-started/adding-links/">adding links</a> for more information on how to add this link</p>
+			<p>Please see the guide to <a href="/getting-started/adding-links/">adding links</a> for more information on how to add this link</p>
 			<div class="training-image"><img alt="Image" class="mainImg" src="/images/publication-promo/select-publications.jpg"></div>
 			<div class="halfbleed__detail">
 				Fig 2: Selecting Publications - this screenshot is an example of the new field that will be in place as of August 2018.
 'Related Projects' will be replaced by the label 'Publications'